Rezzaernest/Rezzaernest/README.md

 - 👋 Hi, I’m @Rezzaernest
-- 👀 I’m interested in Quality assurancy
+- 👀 <strong>I’m interested in Quality assurance</strong>
-- 🌱 I’m currently learning ISTQB
+- 🌱 ISTQB Certified Tester
 - 💞️ I’m looking to collaborate on Bug reports
 - 📫 How to reach me